 - 1. The Bonds constitute the valid and binding special revenue obligations of the Corporation. - 2.
 The Resolution creates a valid pledge, to secure the payment of the principal of and interest on the Bonds, of the Revenues and any other amounts held by the Trustee in any fund or account established pursuant to the Resolution, except the Rebate Fund, subject to the provisions of the Resolution permitting the application thereof for the purposes and on the terms and conditions set forth in the Resolution. - 3.
 The Bonds are payable only from the funds and accounts established under the Resolution, except the Rebate Fund.
 The Bonds are not a debt of either the State of New York or of The City of New York and neither the State of New York nor The City of New York is liable thereon. - 4.
-Interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code"), except that no opinion is expressed as to such exclusion of interest on any Bond for any period during which such Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" of the facilities financed with the proceeds of the Bonds or a "related person."
-Interest on the Bonds is not a specific preference item for purposes of the federal alternative minimum tax. - 5.
+Interest on the 2023 Series A Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code"), except that no opinion is expressed as to such exclusion of interest on any 2023 Series A Bond for any period during which such 2023 Series A Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" of the facilities financed with the proceeds of the Bonds or a "related person."
+Interest on the 2023 Series A Bonds is not a specific preference item for purposes of the federal alternative minimum tax.
+We observe that, for tax years beginning after December 31, 2022, interest on the 2023 Series A Bonds included in adjusted financial statement income of certain corporations is not excluded from the federal corporate alternative minimum tax. - 5.
+Interest on the 2023 Series B Bonds is not excluded from gross income for federal income tax purposes under Section 103 of the Code. - 6.
 Interest on the Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).